Abuna Yemata Guh: Paintings in the church

 Owing to the dry climate of the church, the paintings on the walls and domes of the church are well-preserved.
 The design of the traceries in the church replicates those found in nearby churches of Gher'alta, such as Debre Tsion church (which houses more paintings depicting figures from the Old Testament than from the New Testament).
-The text found in these paintings is written in Geez.
+The text found in these paintings is written in Ge'ez.

 The paintings depicting the Apostles on the cupolas, and Moses, Paul, Peter and Thomas among others on the walls.

 The paintings, themed around the nine saints and twelve apostles, includes icons that are in the form of diptychs and triptychs, are by tradition said to date back to the sixth century, although scholars have placed their creation to the latter half of the 15th century.
 A 2016 study analyzing the paintings using X-ray fluorescence broadly supports the 15th century date, showing that most of the pigments used were sourced locally and that no underlying layer of paint existed, with the exception of the painting of Mary, where evidence of retouching was identified.